awave1/lecture-notes/grst205/midterm01.md

         * Spoke early form of ancient greek
             * Linear A and Minoan language remain undeciphered
         * Literacy:
+            * Spoke Linear B
             * Tells that they had strong economy
-            * had mayors looking after people
+            * Had mayors looking after people
             * used clay to keep records
 5. **Greek Dark Age** 1050 - 750 BCE
     * Marked the end of the **Bronze Age** (2200 - 1050 BC)
+    * Minoans and Mycenaeans were only remembered from myths
+    * Armor was still made from Bronze
     * Invasion of **Sea People**
     * Fall of Mycenaean civilization
     * No more monumental building